Masquerayd/alx-system_engineering--devops/0x00-shell_basics/README.md

 There are a could of bash files each doing something different , i have just creasted my own script to help me upload on git

-Now i am creating a list that will show hidden files , this will be done through scripts
+33Now i am creating a list that will show hidden files , this will be done through scripts